Presidents of the United States on U.S. postage stamps: After Civil War

 The postage issued in the US during this time was printed by the National Bank Note Company (NBNCo) on white wove paper.
 The first printing was issued with 'grills', tiny cuts in the paper to absorb ink.
 Later reprintings were issued without grilling.
 The National Bank Note Company's contract expired in 1873, and the Continental Bank Note Company (CBNC) won the contract to continue printing the series and took over some of the dies and plates used by NBNCo.
 The new company employed secret marks on the lower-value stamps to distinguish its work from the first printing.
 The green Washington 3¢ issue was printed in such large quantities that postally used examples remain inexpensive to this day, from pennies to a few dollars, depending on type of cancellation and condition.
 (The green variety was reprinted again by the American Bank Note Company (AmBNC), also in very large quantities, and issued on July 16, 1881.)
 The 3-cent Washington design was printed yet a fourth time, in vermillion, in 1887.
 The 3-cent issues paid the domestic letter rate for a half-ounce letter.

-The profile image of George Washington found on various postage issues of the late 19th century and early 20th century is modeled after a bust of Washington by the renowned sculptor Jean-Antoine Houdon.
+The profile image of George Washington found on various postage issues of the late 19th century and early 20th century is modeled after a bust of Washington by the sculptor Jean-Antoine Houdon.
 Several engravers of presidential portraits on U.S. postage have modeled their engravings after Houdon's sculptures.